Age Related Macular Degeneration (AMD)

 5 ways to protect your eyes

 Wearing sunglasses may help protect against AMD because the UVA and UVB rays in sunlight can harm your macula.
-Make sure your sunglasses has the correct level of protection – choose a pair that carries the CE mark or British Standard BS EN ISO 12312-1:2013.
+Make sure your sunglasses have the correct level of protection – choose a pair that carries the CE mark or British Standard BS EN ISO 12312-1:2013.

 Have regular check-ups